 With striking desert landscapes shaped by the mighty Colorado River, Canyonlands National Park in Southeastern Utah is the biggest national park in the state and the one not to miss if you want to get off the beaten path.

-Some of the most notable attractions in the park include the Island in the Sky Mesa, The Needles, The Maze Canyons, Mesa Arch, Grand View Point Overlook and Druid Arch.
+Some of the most notable attractions in the park include the Island in the Sky Mesa, The Needles, The Maze Canyons, Mesa Arch, Grand View Point Overlook, and Druid Arch.
 Ancient Native American rock paintings can be seen in Horseshoe Canyon.
-Hiking, stargazing, rock climbing and whitewater rafting in Cataract Canyon are some of the activities that are popular in the park.
+Hiking, stargazing, rock climbing and whitewater rafting in Cataract Canyon are some popular activities in the park.

 2. Monument Valley, Utah